 When floor space is limited, wall-mounted fans offer an effective solution for maintaining airflow without clutter.
 These fans are designed to be mounted on walls, saving valuable room while ensuring efficient cooling.

 Wall-mounted fans are commonly used in smaller spaces, kitchens, or workshops where floor fans might be impractical.
-They provide localized airflow and are often equipped with adjustable settings to direct the air where it's needed most.
+They provide localised airflow and are often equipped with adjustable settings to direct the air where it is needed most.
 Some models even offer oscillation features for broader coverage.
 With their unobtrusive design and functional benefits, wall-mounted fans are a practical choice for maintaining comfort in areas where space is limited.

 When choosing a fan, considering energy efficiency is paramount.
 Ceiling fans are generally energy-efficient and use less electricity than air conditioning systems.
 One should always consider opting for models with the ENERGY STAR and BLDC (Brushless DC) motor label for superior efficiency.
 Tower and bladeless fans are also known for their low energy consumption, making them cost-effective options for consistent cooling.